New Lower Bounds for Optimal Horoball Packing Density in Hyperbolic $n$-space for $6 \leq n \leq 9$: Preliminaries

 Evaluating at $S$ obtain

 For $s \neq \pm1$, the equation of a horosphere in projective coordinates is

-In $\overline{\mathbb{H}}^n$ there exists an isometry $T$ for any two horoballs $B$ and $B'$ such that $T(B) = B'$.
-However, it is often useful to distinguish between certain horoballs of a packing; we shall use the notion of horoball type with respect to the fundamental domain of the given tiling as introduced in \cite{Sz12-2}.
+In $\overline{\mathbb{H}}^n$ there exists an isometry $g \in \text{Isom}(\bbH^n)$ for any two horoballs $B$ and $B'$ such that $g.B = B'$.
+However, it is often useful to distinguish between certain horoballs of a packing; we shall use the notion of horoball type with respect to the fundamental domain of a tiling (lattice) as introduced in \cite{Sz12-2}.
+In Section \ref{busemann} we show that this coincides with the Busemann function up to scaling, hence is isometry invariant.

 Two horoballs of a horoball packing are said to be of the {\it same type} or {\it equipacked} if and only if their local packing densities with respect to a particular cell (in our case a Coxeter simplex) are equal, otherwise the two horoballs are of {\it different type}.
-For example, the horoballs centered at $A_0$ passing through $S$ with different values for the final coordinate $s$ are of different type relative to a given cell, the set of all horoball types at a vertex is a one-parameter family.
+For example, the horoballs centered at $A_0$ passing through $S$ with different values for the final coordinate $s \in (-1,1)$ are of different type relative to a given cell, and the set of all horoballs centered at vertex $A_0$ is a one-parameter family.

-To compute volumes of horoball pieces, we use J\'anos Bolyai's classical formulas from the mid 19-th century.
+Volumes of horoball pieces are given by J\'anos Bolyai's classical formulas from the mid 19-th century.
 The hyperbolic length $L(x)$ of a horospherical arc contained in a chord segment of length $x$ is

 The intrinsic geometry of a horosphere is Euclidean, so the $(n-1)$-dimensional volume $\mathcal{A}$ of a polyhedron $A$ on the surface of the horosphere can be calculated as in $\mathbb{E}^{n-1}$.
 The volume of the horoball piece $\mathcal{H}(A)$ bounded by $A$, the set consisting of the union of geodesic segments joining $A$ to the center of the horoball, is